Applications for 2017 are now closed.

 Andrew Hall joined Celgene in 2014 to lead the development of its Inflammation and Immunology pipeline as the Commercial Head of New Products and Strategic Analytics.
 Prior to joining Celgene, Andrew led product development for Women’s Health at Merck (MSD outside of the US) and, over the span of 15 years, has held leadership roles in Emerging Markets, Japan, Australia, and Malaysia.
 He has extensive experience in global commercial strategy, drug development, and end-to-end lifecycle management, as well as mergers, acquisitions and business development.
 He holds a Masters of Marketing (RMIT) and a BMedSci(hons) from Melbourne University, Australia.

-Prior to joining Sofinnova Partners in 2013, Sara was an associate in the Licensing and M&A team at Onyx Pharmaceuticals (now Amgen) in California, where she proposed option-based and structured deals for various potential acquisitions in the oncology space.
+Prior to joining Sofinnova Partners, Sara was an associate in the Licensing and M&A team at Onyx Pharmaceuticals (now Amgen) in California.

-Sara spent six years in the pharmaceutical industry with Solvay and Abbott Laboratories in The Netherlands as a Medicinal Chemist.
-During her time in drug discovery, Sara worked on preclinical programmes for central nervous system indications, contributing to the submission of several IND packages.
+Sara spent +6 years in the pharmaceutical industry with Solvay and Abbott Laboratories in The Netherlands as a Medicinal Chemist.
+During her time in drug discovery, Sara worked on preclinical programmes for central nervous system indications, contributing to the submission of 3 IND packages.

 Paul is multiple time winner of the INSEAD Dean’s Award for Excellence in Teaching.
 He is the creator of INSEAD’s start-up boot camp.
 Paul teaches entrepreneurship courses and is the lead professor on INSEAD’s popular elective "Your First Hundred Days", which teaches students how to turn around a failing company.